Promising match with municipality

 Every half year, the central government determines the number of status holders a municipality must house: the municipal task.
 The COA matches status holders to a municipality.
 When we do this, we look at where they have the best opportunities to build a new life and contribute to society.

-In the process reception centre, we have a screening interview with the refugee on the day they are granted their residence permit.
+In the process reception centre and asylum seekers' centre, we have a screening interview with the refugee.
 During this interview we inquire after their education and work experience in the country of origin, ambitions, and social network.
 These are also called the 'soft criteria'.
 In addition, we look at hard criteria, such as first-degree relatives, medical particulars and current work and education in the Netherlands.